kallpaludica/tiendita-de-juegos/README.md

 10. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+11. **`package.json`**: A manifest file for Node.js projects, which includes stuff like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 12. **`README.md`**: A text file containing useful reference information about your project.